You are here

 • ProQuest Nursing & Allied Health Premium ?

 Description: Health care information covering nursing, allied health, alternative and complementary medicine.
-Includes over 890 full-text journals and 12,300 full-text dissertations plus over 2.000 Videos.
-More more see https://proquest.libguides.com/nahd#s-lg-box-25376941
+Includes over 890 full-text journals, 12,300 full-text dissertations, and over 2,000 Videos.

 • Cochrane Summaries ?